utkuozbulak/pytorch-cnn-visualizations/README.md

 Produced samples can further be optimized to resemble the desired target class, some of the operations you can incorporate to improve quality are; blurring, clipping gradients that are below a certain treshold, random color swaps on some parts, random cropping the image, forcing generated image to follow a path to force continuity.

 ## Fooling Image Generation
-This operation is actually very similar to generating class specific images, you start with a random image and continously update the image with targeted backpropagation (on a certain class) and stop when you achieve target confidence for a particular class.
+This operation is quite similar to generating class specific images, you start with a random image and continously update the image with targeted backpropagation (for a certain class) and stop when you achieve target confidence for that class.
+All of the below images are generated from pretrained AlexNet to fool it.

 <table border=0 width="50px" >